NCI-HPCDI/cylc-workflow/cylc8-guide.md

 # Guidelines for Establishing a Cylc 8 Working Environment on Gadi

 The purpose of this file is to configure your working environment on NCI's Gadi system for running the Clyc8 workflow.
-You could start a Cylc 8 workflow on Gadi login node but you need an ARE VDI session to monitor the job progress.
+You can start a Cylc 8 workflow from any Gadi platform, including Gadi login node, persistent session, and ARE VDI session.
+However, it is recommended to use the ARE VDI session for monitoring the progress of your Cylc 8 jobs.

-# Verify your cylc environment
+# Verify your Cylc environment

 Ensure that you have at least one active persistent session running.
 You can list all currently running persistent sessions by executing the following command on Gadi.